Make Sassy Bookmarks with Vintage Sewing Patterns

 - Tim Holtz Distress Ink

-- Postal cancellation stamps
+- Postal cancellation stamp

 - Foam brush